enclustra-bsp/bsp-xilinx/README.md

 #Enclustra Build Environment

-Enclustra Build Environment is a tool which allows the user to quickly setup and run all of the Enclustra Zynq boards.
+Enclustra Build Environment is a tool which allows the user to quickly set up and run all of the Enclustra modules running a Xilinx® Zynq® device.
-It allows the user to choose the desired target, and downloads all the required binaries like the bitstream and fsbl.
-It downloads and compiles software such as U-Boot, Linux, and BusyBox based root file system.
+It allows the user to choose the desired target, and downloads all the required binaries, such as the bitstream and FSBL.
+It also downloads and compiles software such as U-Boot, Linux, and BusyBox based root file system.

-To run the build script a Python interpreter is required.
-The system is compatible both with Python 2 and Python 3.
+To run the build script, a Python interpreter is required - the system is compatible both with Python 2 and Python 3.

-Running the build.sh script without any arguments starts the Build Environment in GUI mode.
-At this stage the user is prompted to select the the module model, the base board model, the boot mode and software for later use.
+Running the build.sh script without any arguments starts the Build Environment in GUI mode; in GUI mode, the user is prompted to select the desired module and base board combination, and the boot mode and software for later use.

-For automating the build process, command line interface is available.
+For automating the build process, a command line interface is available.

 The following arguments are supported: